AS/A Level Psychology

 Baltic Campus

-multifaceted discipline and includes many sub-fields of study such areas as
+Psychology is a multifaceted discipline and includes many sub-fields of study such as:

 It can lead to an array of careers from being a psychologist (clinical, health, sport etc.) to social work, police force, human resources and teaching.